- Oral Pills

 Emergency Contraceptive Pills (ECPs) should be used within 120 hours (5 days) after unprotected intercourse.
-Their effectiveness depends upon the time period elapsed between coitus and taking the method-- the earlier the pills are taken the more the chances of effectiveness.
+Their effectiveness depends upon the period elapsed between coitus and taking the method - the earlier the pills are taken the more the chances of effectiveness.

 Types of ECPs available are:

 Contraceptive injections contain female hormones.
-These are slowly released in the woman’s body and provide protection against pregnancy.
+These are slowly released into the woman’s body and protect against pregnancy.

 Progestin Only Contraceptive Injections